loopbackio/loopback.io/pages/en/contrib/icons.md

  This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message. </div>
 ```

-<div class="alert alert-info" role="alert"><span class="glyphicon glyphicon-question-sign"></span> This is a special info message.
+<div class="alert alert-info " role="alert"><span class="glyphicon glyphicon-question-sign"></span> This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message.
 This is a special info message. </div>

 And here's the shortcode: